We gratefully recognize the Graduate Student Society’s contribution to the Women’s Centre.

 The Women’s Centre is:

-1. Pro-feminist: Committed to the struggle for women’s rights and opposed to all forms of oppression.
+Pro-feminist: Committed to the struggle for women’s rights and is opposed to all forms of oppression.

-5. Anti-Racist: Committed to a zero tolerance policy on racism and centering the voices of racialized communities.
+Anti-racist: Committed to a zero-tolerance policy on racism and centering Indigenous and racialized voices.

 Everyone can access our services!